HIVERY/endgame/README.md

 - highlight legal moves when a player picks up a piece
 - replace Kasparov (black) with an unbeatable AI, and you can skip one interview

+## How to deliver

+When you're finished, send us the link to your git repo.

+Good luck!